Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that North Nowra - Bomaderry has an income below the national average.
-The median income is $47,169 and the average income stands at $57,766.
-This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for North Nowra - Bomaderry would be approximately $53,117 (median) and $65,050 (average) as of September 2025.
-Census 2021 income data indicates that household, family and personal incomes in North Nowra - Bomaderry all fall between the 24th and 25th percentiles nationally.
-Income distribution shows that 30.0% of the population (5,141 individuals) falls within the $1,500 - 2,999 income range, reflecting patterns seen in the region where 29.9% similarly occupy this range.
-Housing affordability pressures are severe with only 83.5% of income remaining, ranking at the 25th percentile and the area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that North Nowra - Bomaderry SA2 had a median income of $47,169 and an average income of $57,766.
+These figures are below the national averages of $53,854 (median) and $66,059 (average).
+In comparison, Rest of NSW had median and average incomes of $49,459 and $62,998 respectively in 2022.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes for North Nowra - Bomaderry SA2 would be approximately $53,117 (median) and $65,050 (average) as of September 2025.
+Census 2021 income data indicates that household, family, and personal incomes in North Nowra - Bomaderry fall between the 24th and 25th percentiles nationally.
+Income distribution shows that 30.0% of the population (5,141 individuals) have incomes within the $1,500 - $2,999 range, similar to the regional pattern where 29.9% occupy this income bracket.
+Housing affordability pressures are severe in North Nowra - Bomaderry SA2, with only 83.5% of income remaining after housing costs, ranking at the 25th percentile nationally.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income